 Inside: With so much conflicting parenting advice, you may wonder how to raise a well-adjusted kid?
 Before you hide under the pillow, check out these 13 habits any parent can do.

 I keep seeing posts about “entitled kids” making the rounds lately.
-In fact, you don’t have to look hard before you see things written about how “lazy” and “narcissistic” and “downright terrible” kids are these days.
+In fact, you don’t have to look hard before you see things written about how “lazy” and “narcissistic” and “downright terrible” kids will become these days.

-As a parent of younger kids, you read these articles and feel paralyzed by overwhelm and fear and mixed messages.
+As a parent, you may read these articles and feel paralyzed by overwhelm and fear and mixed messages.
 What exactly is the right thing to do?
 Where am I going wrong?
-Should I give up and start a savings account for my kids’ future therapy sessions?
+Should I give up and start a savings account for my kid’s future therapy sessions?

 You should know something.